bishoph/sopare/readme.md

 Next steps/TODOs:

   * Optimizations, testing and bugfixing
+  * Speed up first_scan
+  * Work on sanity checks, config options
+  * Stop/timeout in analysis combo needs overhaul

 Project status:

-The project is able to learn sound patterns and to identify the same sound patterns even under different circumstances.
+  * The project is able to learn sound patterns and to identify similar sounds even under different circumstances.

-False positives still occur sometimes.
+  * False positives still occur sometimes.

-Currently the project is in a test and optimization phase.
+  * Currently the project is in a test and optimization phase.

 Usage: